nyu058/pyak/README.md

 # pyak
 Python program to automically press a key after some time interval.

-`pyak == py auto key`
+pyak == py auto key

-Before you run make sure you have python3 installed, and then install the package in developer mode:
+Before you run make sure you have python3 installed, and then install the package:

-`pip3 install pyak`
+`pip install pyak`

 example to press shift key every 15 minutes during work hour when slack is running：